Rutgers-SE/ReservationSystem/README.md

 ## Backend Heavy
 - [x] Basic User authentication
+- [ ] Payment Controller
+  - [x] Setup Stripe Account
+  - [x] Integrate Stripe into Rails
+  - [ ] Create UI for the Owner to change prices
+	- [ ] Integrate this into the owner dashboard
 - [ ] Reservation Creation
 - [ ] Garage Http Interface Controller
 - [ ] Owner Finance Panel
-- [ ] Payment Controller
 - [ ] Admin Switch Panel

 ## Frontend heavy

-this portion should be left for the final demo
+This portion should be left for the final demo.
+In this portion, we will be converting the static pages that are generated at every request into single page applications.

-- [ ] convert CRUD into single page experiences.
+- [ ] Convert CRUD into single page experiences.
   - [ ] User
   - [ ] Reservation
+  - [ ] Admin Switch Panel

 ### Payment Testing